KotsykAndrey/aml-blockchain-portfolio/case-2-pig-butchering/README.md

-# Case 2: Full AML Analysis of Pig Butchering and Huione Guarantee
+# Case 2 — Pig Butchering & Huione Guarantee: Full AML Analysis

-**Type:** Financial Crime Typology, On-chain Analysis, AML Gap Assessment
+**Type:** Financial Crime Typology · On-chain Analysis · AML Gap Assessment

-**Analysis Date:** May 2026
+**Date of Analysis:** May 2026

-**Tools Employed:** TronScan.org (free, public)
+**Tools Used:** Tronscan.org (free, public data)

 **Addresses Analyzed:**
-- `TNVaKWQzau7xL9bcnvLmF9KSEQkWEs4Ug8` — Huione Guarantee aggregation address ($29.62M frozen by Tether in July 2024)
+- `TNVaKWQzau7xL9bcnvLmF9KSEQkWEs4Ug8` - Huione aggregation address (frozen by Tether July 2024, $29.62M blocked)
-- `TL8TBpubVzBr1UWPXBXU8Pci5ZAip9SwEf` — HuionePay's core business address ($1.66B+ deposits, created in October 2022, still active in May 2026, identified via SlowMist Dune dashboard + verified on Tronscan)
+- `TL8TBpubVzBr1UWPXBXU8Pci5ZAip9SwEf` - HuionePay core business address ($1.66B+ deposits, created Oct 2022, still active May 2026)
-**Sources:** Chainalysis Crypto Crime Report 2025, Elliptic Huione Report 2024, FinCEN Proposed Rule 2024, Bitrace On-chain Analysis, TRM Labs Reports, UNODC Southeast Asia Reports
+**Sources:** Chainalysis Crypto Crime Report 2025, Elliptic Huione Report 2024, FinCEN NPRM May 2025, Bitrace On-chain Analysis, TRM Labs Reports, UNODC Southeast Asia Reports, SlowMist Dune Dashboard

 ---

-## Introduction
+## Overview

-This case study covers three topics:
+This case covers three connected topics:

-1. **Pig Butchering** and how the scheme works from first contact to financial drain.
+1. **Pig Butchering** - how the scheme works from first contact to financial drain
-2. **Huione Guarantee** - the criminal marketplace that enebles to exist pig butchering ecosystem.
+2. **Huione Guarantee** - the criminal marketplace that runs the infrastructure behind pig butchering
-3. **TRC-20 USDT and AML Gaps** and the reasons why Tron became the preferred infrastructure for organised financial crime.
-All on-chain data in this case comes from publicly available blockchain records.
-No paid tools.
+3. **TRC-20 USDT and AML Gaps** - why Tron became the preferred network for organised financial crime All on-chain data comes from public blockchain records.
+No paid tools were used.

 ---

-## Part 1: The Process of Pig Butchering.
-How the Scheme Works
+## Part 1 — Pig Butchering: How the Scheme Works

 ### What Is Pig Butchering

-Pig butchering is a long-term investment fraud that combines false cryptocurrency trading platforms with romance scam tactics.
-The term is derived from the concept of fattening a pig prior to slaughter, and the fraudster constructs a relationship with the victim for a period of weeks or months prior to drain their savings.
+Pig butchering is a long-term investment fraud.
+The scammer builds a fake relationship with the victim over weeks or months, then drains their savings through a fake crypto trading platform.

+The name comes from the idea of fattening a pig before slaughter.
+The victim is the pig.

 It is not a straightforward fraud.
 An industrialised operation is being conducted by organised crime organisations from Southeast Asia.
 Numerous "scammers" are themselves victims, as they are trafficked individuals who are forced to work in scam compounds under threat of violence in Cambodia, Myanmar, and Laos).

-### Statistics:
+### Scale

-- **Global victim losses of over $75 billion** (Chainalysis 2025 estimate)
+- **$75+ billion** in victim losses globally — Chainalysis 2025 estimate
-- FinCEN reported that Huione Group alone processed $64 billion between 2021 and 2025.
+- FinCEN identified at least **$4 billion** in verified illicit proceeds processed through Huione Group between 2021 and 2025
-- Tens of thousands of victims worldwide each year
+- Tens of thousands of victims globally per year
-- Operates from fraudulent compounds that house hundreds to thousands of forced workers
+- Operates from scam compounds with hundreds to thousands of forced workers

-### The Psychological Cycle, 6 Stages:
+### The Psychological Cycle — 6 Stages

 ```mermaid
 flowchart TD
 A["Stage 1 — First Contact Random Message on WhatsApp/Telegram/Dating App with No Mention of Money or Attractive Profile"] --> B